trudy19/assessment/README.md

 ### Assessment : Prototype web page based in React js based on the UI mockup

+Before running the project just install the dependencies in the local node_modules folder  with this command:
+`npm install`

-In the project directory, you can run:
+In order to run the project you should
 `npm start`